telerik/blazor-docs/components/grid/selection/cells.md

 When the Grid `Data` collection changes, the `SelectedCells` collection has the following behavior:

-* If you update or delete an item in the Grid, you must make the same update in the `SelectedCells` collection through the Grid [editing events]({%slug components/grid/editing/overview%}).
-The other CRUD operations (Create), you should use the Grid [editing events]({%slug components/grid/editing/overview%}) to handle the situation according to your business logic and preferred behavior.
+* When you update or delete a selected item in the Grid, you have to make the same in the `SelectedCells` collection through the Grid [editing events]({%slug components/grid/editing/overview%}).

-* If you are using one-way binding for the `SelectedCells` property, when the data changes and the selected items are cleared, the [`SelectedCellsChanged` event](#selectedcellschanged) will fire with the empty collection.
-If you are using two-way binding, the collection will be cleared.

-* If the Grid does *not* use an `ObservableCollection` for its `Data` - the `SelectedCells` collection will be preserved.
-You need to clear or manipulate it when the data is changed according to your needs and business logic.

-* When using an `ObservableCollection` for the Grid `Data`- if an item is removed or the entire data is cleared using the collection's `.Clear()` method, it will automatically update the `SelectedCells` collection too (the removed Data items will be removed from the `SelectedCells` collection).
+* When you create an item in the Grid, and you want to select a cell from it with its creation, you should use the Grid [editing events]({%slug components/grid/editing/overview%}).

 ### Selected Cells Equals Comparison